 ı Housing Program Progress?
 Continue/Modify/Delete GOAL 4: PRESERVATION ON AND IMPROVEMENT OF AFFORDABL E HOUSING Policy 4.1: Improve th he quality of existing affordable housin g.
 Program 4.1.1 Minor Home Repair Program households and occup rehabilitation grants to lower income bants of mobile homes to cover the cost is plumbing, weather stripping, electrical improvements.
 This program is ongoing.
 During the planning period, the City worked with Habitat for Humanity to assist at least 19 homeowners with grants and loans to cover code Incorporate into other programs and delete.
 Timeframe: Ongoing; through identification of applicants through Neighborhood Preservation contacts and requests for assistance violations, health and safety repair items, and general maintenance issues.
-Responsible Agency: Funding: Community & Economic Development Department CDBG, HOME, Affordable Housing ronding.
-Fund Quantified Objectives: Assistance to 24-32 owners of mobile home units and 6-8 lower income households annually the program through the City's website, mailings, and brochures distributed at local agencies.
+Responsible Agency: Community & Economic Development Department Funding: CDBG, HOME, Affordable Housing Fund Quantified Objectives: Assistance to 24-32 owners of mobile home units and 6-8 lower income households annually the program through the City's website, mailings, and brochures distributed at local agencies.
 This program is ongoing.
 Incorporate into other programs and delete.
-Timeframe: Responsible Agency: Funding: Ongoing Community & Economic Development Department General Fund Quantified Objectives: Program 4 1 2 Owner r-Occupied Housing Rehabilitation Loc ın Program Provide assistance to I deferred payment lo electrical, plumbing), ower income households in the form of cans for major repairs (roof, furnace, or for installation of wheelchair ramps, or security/safety devices in housing This program is ongoing.
+Timeframe: Responsible Agency: Ongoing Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a Program 4.1.2 Owner -Occupied Housing Rehabilitation Loc n Program deferred payment lo electrical, plumbing), ower income households in the form of cans for major repairs (roof, furnace, or for installation of wheelchair ramps, or security/safety devices in housing and disabled.
+2015 through 2022 Community & Economic Development Department This program is ongoing.
 The City revised the program guidelines and corresponding loan and grant documents to align with funding sources during the Fiscal Year 2018-19.
 During the planning period, the City and Habitat for Humanity provided at least 15 low-income residents assistance with home repairs.
 Incorporate into other programs and delete.